Injured Lower Swatara officer, partner honored for bravery

 MIDDLETOWN, Pa.
-(WHTM) — Lower Swatara officers Timothy Shea and Joshua Malott responded to Swatara Shores Mobile Park on October 14 for what they thought was a routine domestic call.
+(WHTM) — Lower Swatara Township police officers Timothy Shea and Joshua Malott responded to Swatara Shores Mobile Park on Oct.
+14 for what they thought was a routine domestic call.

 The officers approached the mobile home with caution.

-“I kinda took like a fatherly role because I was his [field training officer] in the beginning of the year.
-So, I grabbed him and got him behind me,” Malott said.
+“I kind of took like a fatherly role because I was his [field training officer] in the beginning of the year, so I grabbed him and got him behind me,” Malott said.

 “He pretty much took control, and I became completely useless,” Shea said.